troii/Rudeltippen/README.md

 ### Log4j

-If you want log4j Support for your Application you find an empty log4j configuration file in INSTLLATIONFOLDER/conf.
-Edit this file with your required appenders and uncomment the following line in INSTLLATIONFOLDER/application.conf
+If you want log4j Support for your Application you'll find an empty log4j configuration file (log4j.prod.xml.example) in INSTLLATIONFOLDER/conf.
+Rename the file to log4j.prod.xml and edit this file with your required appenders.
+Afterwards uncomment the following line in INSTLLATIONFOLDER/application.conf

 ```bash
 #%prod.application.log.path=/log4j.prod.xml